How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 What Lenders Evaluate on a $100K Salary

-Lenders start by converting $100,000 to $8,333 per month, then they test whether your housing and total debt payments fit policy rules and limits.
+Lenders start by converting $100,000 into $8,333 per month, then test whether your housing and total debt payments meet policy rules and limits.
 Mortgage underwriters count the entire carrying costs of the property, not just the mortgage, and they review recurring obligations on your credit report.
 High-ratio insured mortgages often allow slightly higher limits than conventional uninsured files, though file quality still matters.

 Your gross monthly income is $100,000 ÷ 12 = $8,333.
 Lenders then test: